JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 Prediction: One or two of these engines or libraries will be very old so I will dismiss it, but in fact it will have a thriving non-obviouscommunity who is super happy with its feature complete stable situation and how well it works even on all modern computers, and I will miss out on that one.
 Most of the old things are just dead though.
 Favorite Features:

+AppGyver
+"How can we afford to do this?
+Why?
+We've been around for ten years, and we've always provided free plans for smaller organizations and indie developers while focusing on large enterprises as our paying customers.
+With Composer Pro, we're just continuing this tradition.
+We believe that in order to build a global community of visual programmers, everybody needs to have access to the same platform.
+That's why."

 1. Modern 3D
 2. Gamecube 3D